 According to the American Society for Photogrammetry and Remote Sensing (ASPRS), photogrammetric accuracy is governed by ground sample distance (GSD), overlap percentage, and sensor calibration — regardless of whether the software is free or paid.
 A $0 tool running well-collected imagery with 75% frontal and 60% side overlap can produce survey-quality results.

-Free tools differ mainly in dataset size limits, GPU dependency, cloud vs. local processing, and export format support — the four constraints that determine whether a tool fits your workflow.
+Free tools differ mainly in dataset size limits, GPU dependency, cloud vs. local processing, input format (photos vs. video), and export format support — the five constraints that determine whether a tool fits your drone workflow.

 Which free photogrammetry tools are worth using in 2026?